modbender/nuxt-tiptap-editor/README.md

    </script>
    ```

-4. Now edit the HTML, replace `button` with your UI provided component, or style it using tailwind, etc.
+4. Now edit the HTML, replace `button` with your UI provided component, or style it using tailwind or whichever CSS you are using, add icons or text, modify active state class, verify dark mode, etc.

 That's it!
 You can now use Nuxt TipTap Editor in your Nuxt app ✨